“ A Solution is not necessarily the Solution ”

 At this point, as if you didn’t know, the home of today is a very complicated thing with lots of moving parts.
 Furthermore, since they are moving (figuratively speaking), they will fail in time.
 This is usually where the poop and the fan come together.
 For example, your water heater goes south.
 Not even one cold shower is acceptable unless you’re one of those “Polar Bear” guys that jump into ice ponds.
 Frankly, in that case, you’re probably just a lunatic anyhow and don’t want help.
 For the rest of us, the question arises, what to do?
 You see, a water heater is no longer just a water heater.
 Water heaters have evolved, and you now have choices and restrictions.
 Is it gas or electric?
 If it’s gas, where is it located in the house?
 It may no longer be allowed there due to venting or fire code issues.
 Do you have an expansion tank?
 If not, you’ll probably need one for your own safety and code generally requires it.
 According to the NFPA, in 2010 there were approx. 5,800 house fires, nationally, due to water heater explosions.
 A Leaky water heater, not good.
 Exploding water heater, very not good.
 Expansion tanks prevent many of these tragedies from occurring.
 Is your reservoir big enough to suit your needs?
 Some teenagers can shower until they actually dissolve and go down the drain.
 It’s sad.
 You can transfer their college fund to the vacation fund though.
 Helps ease the grief.
 What about tankless water heaters?
 They’re holy-crap expensive, right?
 Are they truly more efficient?
 My plumber will guide me in the right direction, right?
 Ya’ see, just a water heater can open a significant platform for discussion.
 The point (again) is that nothing in a house is that simple.
 I imagine you got it now.

-With this intention in mind, and in light of the complex and remarkably broad subject matter, there’s a lot of ground to cover.
-So, I need your help.
+To make this more targeted, we need your help to focus on the topics important to you.
 First, please be aware that we aren’t handymen and don’t give a crap about cleaning your gutters.
-Hire a guy or get a hose, a ladder and some insurance.
+Hire a guy or get a hose, a ladder, and some insurance.
 Seriously, we want to know about the things of significance you’re looking to do.
-We’ll be launching this learning platform in late July of 2019 as “The NuHaus Project”.
-It will have its own website and feature a weekly podcast called “NuHaus Knows”.
-Here, with your help, we’ll explore serious topics and offer real direction for you to make solid, informed decisions….without buyin’ nuthin!
-Huzzah, genius I tells ya’!
 To do this effectively, we are using an ongoing survey format that will offer groupings of popular topics that we engage frequently in our design practice.
 We’ll be asking you to participate by ranking these topics in order of importance to you.
 Furthermore, we’ll offer you a place to ask questions that may not be in our survey ranking.
 We’ll rank these queries internally.
 Pending their relevance and popularity, they may be addressed in one of our 48 episodes annually or, we’ll shoot feature episodes and/or use this blog format to address them.
 In the end, we want to be your trusted resource for (mostly) unbiased feedback and afford you a sense of ownership in the process.
 It will have some bumps along the way but, I assure you that with your help, this will be a great resource for any serious homeowner.
 Stay tuned…..